Azure/ALZ-Bicep/infra-as-code/bicep/modules/management-groups/README.md

 Management Groups module defines defines the management group structure that will be deployed in a customer's environment.
 It will deploy:

-  1. Platform management group with management, connectivity, and identity child management groups; and
+  1. Platform management group with child management groups:
+      * management
+      * connectivity
+      * identity
-  2. Landing Zones management group with corp and online child management groups.
+  2. Landing Zones management group with child management groups:
+      * corp
+      * online
   3. Sandbox management group
   4. Decommissioned management group